Canned. Let go. Downsized. Dismissed. Terminated. No matter how you put it, it all means the same thing: You've been fired.

 Famous firees: Four women in Hooksett, N.H.

-The Town Council of Hooksett
+Fired from: The Town Council of Hooksett

 Gist: Four women were fired in May 2007 for gossiping and discussing rumors about an illicit relationship between the town administrator and another employee.
 After the administrator complained, the council fired the women, saying, "Gossip, whispering and an unfriendly environment are causing poor morale and interfering with the efficient performance of town business."